Social Research Centre

 Is the survey compulsory?

 Your participation is voluntary.
-Choosing to participate, or not, won’t affect any government help or income support payments you get.
+Choosing to do the survey, or not, won’t affect any government help or income support payments you get.

-You can also change your mind at any time – without a reason.
+You can also change your mind at any time – you do not need to give us a reason.

 Can I do the survey if I’m not selected?